omatamix/session-lock/README.md

 * Deleting a session variable. <br />
 `Kooser\Session\SessionManager::delete(string variableName): void`

+### Regeneration

+Regenerating the session id is important when dealing with different access levels.

+* Regenerate the session id.
+`Kooser\Session\SessionManager::regenerate(bool deleteOldSession): bool`

+### Garbage Collection

+You can preform the session garbage collection manually using the simple api.

+* Preform the session garbage collection.
+`Kooser\Session\SessionManager::gc(): void`

 ## Contributing

 All contributions are welcome!
 If you wish to contribute, create an issue first so that your feature, problem or question can be discussed.

 ## License

 This project is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).